1st Bergen Federal Credit Union is offering vacation loans! Click here for more information.

 Bergen County Executive Dennis McNerney said, “1st Bergen Federal Credit Union will create new opportunities for economic growth for residents, including the unbanked, businesses, and others in our county.
 This federally-regulated institution has been designed to instill confidence for those saving and borrowing.”

 Founding this credit union is in keeping with new strategies to help people address current economic concerns in a prudent manner.

-Robert Halsch, Treasurer of 1st Bergen and Executive Director of Greater Bergen Community Action, Inc. (BCCAP) said, “We urge everyone to become part of this landmark effort to meet the financial needs of people at all economic levels.
+Robert Halsch, Treasurer of 1st Bergen and Executive Director of Greater Bergen Community Action, Inc. (GBCA) said, “We urge everyone to become part of this landmark effort to meet the financial needs of people at all economic levels.
 During these harsh economic times, our agency stepped forward in working to establish a federal credit union and to implement other significant asset development initiatives.
 In one small but significant way, this direction is very much in keeping with President Obama’s promise for a better day for all Americans.”

-BCCAP is the sponsoring organization of 1 Bergen FCU and has been Bergen County’s designated anti-poverty agency since 1967.
+GBCA is the sponsoring organization of 1 Bergen FCU and has been Bergen County’s designated anti-poverty agency since 1967.
 Starting a credit union is in keeping with GBCA’s mission to help make a difference in people’s lives by offering them new and enhanced economic opportunities.